NormanBrumm/GameDesign/README.md

 This is in no real order, just ideas that were spewed from my mind

-(terms I might use that you may or may not know the meaning of) DR - Damage Resistance
+Terms I might use that you may or may not know the meaning of:
+  DR - Damage Resistance

 The game is a mario style world (sidescrolling and minimal up/down option, but I would really enjoy trying to build a full 2d world, similar to metroid)